xuyungang/CSFeatures/README.md

  A DataFrame containing feature information metrics calculated based on the methods in `method_list`.

 - **`adata`**:
-  The `adata` object with updated EI values.
+  The `AnnData` object with updated EI values.

 ## `get_spatial_MarkersEI` Function